matthewbrandt/bbynomnom/_recipes/alpler-one-pot.md

 ---

-The recipe is originally from fooby: https://fooby.ch/de/rezepte/12476/aelpler-one-pot
+The recipe is originally from [fooby](https://fooby.ch/de/rezepte/12476/aelpler-one-pot)